aceeric/ociregistry/README.md

    ...
 ```

-Then create a configuration directory and file that will tell containerd to pull from the caching pull-through registry server.
+Then create a configuration directory and file that tells containerd to pull from the caching pull-through registry server.
 This is an example for `_default_` which indicates that **all** images should be mirrored.
 The file is `/etc/containerd/certs.d/_default/hosts.toml`.
-In this hypothetical example, the caching pull-through registry server is running on `192.168.0.49:8080`:
+In this example, the caching pull-through registry server is running on `192.168.0.49:8080`:

 ```shell
 [host."http://192.168.0.49:8080"]